1. Quick Facts

 - Known hypersensitivity to peptide compounds

-- Use alongside multiple hormone-modulating compounds without supervision
+- Use alongside multiple hormone-modulating compounds without appropriate oversight

 - PubMed